 Today, we would like to warn you about a recently discovered vulnerability that allows remote code execution in Pulse Connect Secure application version<9.1R8.
 As it was mentioned in the research, the CVE-2020-8218 allows a fraudster to run arbitrary code remotely of the Pulse Connector VPN in its pre-last version available.

 The CVE-2020-8218 is one of four recently found vulnerabilities in Pulse Secure.
-There is already a patched version of the Pulse Connect application however we keep the possible consequences of using an unpatched application.
+There is already a patched version of the Pulse Connect application however we keep informing the community about the possible consequences of using an unpatched application.

 The rule has translations for the following platforms: